dylan-lang/opendylan/documentation/duim-reference/source/geom.rst

 <singular-transform>

-*<transform-error>*

-The superclass of all error conditions signalled when there is an error with a transform.
+-  :class:`<transform-error>` The superclass of all error conditions signalled when there is an error with a transform.

-*<transform-underspecified>*

-The error that is signalled when *make-3-point-transform* is given three colinear image points.
+-  :class:`<transform-underspecified>` The error that is signalled when :func:`make-3-point-transform` is given three colinear image points.

-*<reflection-underspecified>*

-The error that is signalled when *make-reflection-transform* is given two coincident points.
+-  :class:`<reflection-underspecified>` The error that is signalled when :func:`make-reflection-transform` is given two coincident points.

-*<singular-transform>*

-The error that is signalled when *invert-transform* is called on a singular transform, that is, a transform that has no inverse.
+-  :class:`<singular-transform>` The error that is signalled when :func:`invert-transform` is called on a singular transform, that is, a transform that has no inverse.

 DUIM-Geometry Module
 ====================